-Since this is just a limited edition run, not a facelift, the new offering from Breitling seems to be identical to the last year’s Breitling SuperOcean 42 White Water in every aspect, but the color of its dial and bezel.
+Since this is just a limited edition run, not a facelift, the new offering from Breitling seems to be identical to the last year’s Breitling SuperOcean 42 White Water in every aspect, but the color of its dial and the unidirectional bezel.

 The new watch, too, comes in a massive stainless steel body 42 millimeters in diameter, features the same layout of its dial with 8 bold Arabic numerals, three luminous hour markers at 6, 9 and 12 o’clock, and a small date aperture at 3 hours.

 Offered by such watchmakers as Ball Watches, Deep Blue and Luminox, tiny tubes filled with the radioactive gas are truly elements of choice when it comes to serious diving.
-If Breitling indeed plans to keep offering their SuperOcean line (which is, by the way, rated for pretty much impressive 1500 meters of water resistance), they really should consider making an LLT (or some other similar tech) -powered model.
-Compared to the recent batch of Omega Seamaster divers that this new watch seems to target, the new SuperOcean 42 doesn’t look as refined, but that’s probably okay since it gives more options when it comes to choosing a new timekeeper in terms of general styling.
+If Breitling indeed plans to keep offering their SuperOcean line (which is, by the way, rated for pretty much impressive 1500 meters of water resistance), they should consider making an LLT (or some other similar tech) -powered model.
+Compared to the recent batch of Omega Seamaster divers that this new watch targets, the 2013 SuperOcean 42 doesn’t look as refined, but that’s probably okay since it gives more options when it comes to choosing a new timekeeper in terms of general styling.
 The fact that is also smaller, too, helps.

 I can’t give you any information regarding the new model’s pricing, but the watch will probably be offered at an MSRP of some $3500, which is quite okay for a model limited to just 2000 numbered pieces.

-Breitling SuperOcean 42 Mariner Blue Limited Edition watch specification
+Breitling SuperOcean 42 Mariner Blue specification

 Movement: Automatic, Breitling caliber 17 (base ETA 2824-2), COSC-certified chronometer, Swiss Made